 “I’ll see what I can do.”
 Caroline said with the skills of a master salesperson.

 “Good!”
-Opifex replied and then falling into an awkward silence.
+Opifex replied and then fell into an awkward silence.

 “You have an aggressive virus in your system.
 One that seems to change your physiology.
 It took a while for the Galactic Union to believe the results the Tuhingan were showing them.”
 Caroline was telling me.

-“Your DNA James, it’s attempting to make subtle changes to your DNA.
+“Your DNA, James, it’s attempting to profoundly change your DNA!
 We are not sure what it does to its hosts yet.”

 “How did I catch it?”
 Caroline looked at me like she was concentrating on what to say next.

 After a brief pause, she responded, “We don’t know.
-You haven’t been many places, but still we don’t know.
-For sure.”
+You haven’t been to many places, but still we don’t know.”

 “Conspiracy theories don’t solve the issue!
 Scientific research will reveal the problem and solution for us!”
 Caroline answered.